chocolatey/choco/docs/generated/CommandsSetapiKey.md

        instead of the built-in PowerShell host.
 Available in 0.9.10+.

  -s, --source=VALUE
-     Source - The source to find the package(s) to install.
-Special sources
+     Source [REQUIRED] - The source location for the key
-       include: ruby, webpi, cygwin, windowsfeatures, and python.
-Defaults to default feeds.

- -u, --user=VALUE
-     User - used with authenticated feeds.
-Defaults to empty.

- -p, --password=VALUE
+ -k, --key, --apikey, --api-key=VALUE
-     Password - the user's password to the source.
-Defaults to empty.
+     ApiKey - The api key for the source.

 ~~~

 [[Command Reference|CommandsReference]]

-***NOTE:*** This documentation has been automatically generated from `choco outdated -h`.
+***NOTE:*** This documentation has been automatically generated from `choco setapiKey -h`.